 Although now associated by many with Tudor England, wattle and daub is a construction method far older than even this distant time period.
 The technique was first developed some 6,000 years ago, and involves creating timber frames designed to hold a sticky mixture of mud, clay, straw and animal dung.
 Many of Britain’s older listed buildings have been constructed using wattle and daub, and tenants living in these will be expected to keep them in excellent condition under the terms of their dilapidations agreements.

 Not all unusual building materials are as ancient as wattle and daub, however.
 Asbestos became popular for use as insulation in the middle part of the 20th century, but people soon found that the fibrous material could cause potentially fatal respiratory diseases.
-Today, we offer asbestos surveys to ensure that your commercial properties remain safe for human habitation.

 Before asbestos became popular, sheep’s wool was commonly used as an insulator in the homes of people across the UK.
 Although not as effective as asbestos or fibreglass insulation, sheep’s wool was remarkably adept at trapping heat during the cold winter months.
 Sheep’s wool insulation is once more increasing in popularity as a green, renewable alternative to fibreglass, however – it could be that you decide to use it to keep your commercial property warm this winter!